CSS Viewport Units: A Quick Start — SitePoint

 10vminwill become 80px.

 At this point, viewport units may sound similar to percentages.
-However, they are very different.
+However, they’re very different.
 In the case of percentages, the width or height of the child element is determined with respect to its parent.
-Here is an example:
+Here’s an example:

 See the Pen Viewport Units and Percentage by SitePoint (@SitePoint) on CodePen.